manwaring/serverless-plugin-test-helper/README.md

 - `getApiGatewayUrl()` returns the url of the deployed API Gateway service (if using `http` or `httpApi` as an event type in `serverless.yml`)
 - `getDeploymentBucket()` returns the name of the bucket Serverless Framework generates for uploading CloudFormation templates and zipped source code files as part of the `sls deploy` process
-- `getOutput('[output key]')` returns the value of the Cloudformation stack output with the specified key\*
+- `getOutput('output-key-from-stack-outputs')` returns the value of the Cloudformation stack output with the specified key

-\*To see what output values are available for reference you can check the generated `.serverless/stack-output/outputs.yml` file after a deployment.
+To see what output values are available for reference you can check the generated `.serverless/stack-output/outputs.yml` file after a deployment.
 To make additional values available you can specify up to 60 CloudFormation Stack Outputs in `serverless.yml` using the resources > Outputs section:

 ```yml
 resources: